Metacarpal Bones

 Large Metacarpal

 The vascular grooves on the dorsal and volar faces are absent in the large metacarpal of horse.
-The volar face is roughened on either side in its proximal two thirds for attachment of the splints with which it forms a wide groove for the lodgment of suspensory ligament.
-It articulates with the second, third and fourth carpals above and by means of small facets on either side, with the proximal extremities of the splints.
+The volar face is roughened on either side in its proximal two-thirds for attachment of the splints, with which it forms a wide groove for the lodgment of the suspensory ligament.
+It articulates with the second, third, and fourth carpals above and, by means of small facets on either side, with the proximal extremities of the splints.

 The medial condyle of the articular area for the first phalanx is slightly larger than that of the lateral.